 If you sustain a severe blow to your head, you’re at risk of developing a chronic subdural hematoma.
-At RIA Neurovascular in Englewood, Colorado, the expert neurovascular surgeons diagnose and treat chronic subdural hematoma with state-of-the-art neurovascular care.
+At RIA Neurovascular in Denver, Colorado, the expert neurovascular surgeons diagnose and treat chronic subdural hematoma with state-of-the-art neurovascular care.
 If you’ve recently hit your head or are otherwise at risk of a chronic subdural hematoma, call RIA Neurovascular to make an appointment today.

 A chronic subdural hematoma develops when blood collects on the surface of the brain below the dura — the outer covering of the brain.
 A chronic subdural hematoma usually develops slowly over several days or weeks as the blood accumulates on your brain.

 - Balance and mobility impairment

 In severe cases, a chronic subdural hematoma can also lead to paralysis or a coma.
 However, in many cases, you may not have any symptoms at all.
 If you do have symptoms following a head injury, get immediate medical attention.

 One of the most common causes of a chronic subdural hematoma is a traumatic brain injury or blow to the head.
 Your risk of developing a chronic subdural hematoma increases as you age.
 Your brain tissue shrinks with age, which stretches and weakens your veins, increasing your vulnerability to a chronic subdural hematoma from even a mild head injury.

 Your risk of a chronic subdural hematoma also increases if you abuse alcohol or take blood-thinning medications, like aspirin, for a long time.
 Additionally, if you play a contact sport like football, you’re more likely to sustain a severe head injury and develop a chronic subdural hematoma.

 How is a chronic subdural hematoma diagnosed?